kyma-project/cp-mod-migrator/README.md

 The migrator components are:

-- **Migrator** - Go Application to performs the main migration operation
+- **Configuration Migrator** - Go Application to performs the main migration operation
 - **Backup** - Bash script that performs the backup of the user configuration
 - **Cleaner** - Bash script that performs the cleanup of the old CP Kubernetes objects